 “Nothing, I can just feel that something isn’t right.”

 “Go on, trust your instinct” he whispered.
 I fumbled in the bag, pushed a cardboard cartridge into the breech of the pistol and snapped it shut.
-I held it at arm’s length almost straight up, screwed my eyes shut and pulled the trigger.
+I pointed it almost straight up, screwed my eyes shut and pulled the trigger.
 I felt the pistol kick as it discharged its flare high into the night sky.